Fashion Design Schools in Boston, Massachusetts

 Comparison of Schools

-The following table will provide you with a sneak peek at our three featured schools.
+The following table will provide you with a sneak peek at our two featured schools.
 Start reading to find information about enrollment, tuition, admissions and graduation rates.

 |Lasell College||Massachusetts College of Art and Design|

 |Tuition and Fees (2017-2018)||$34,600*||$12,700 in-state; $34,400 out-of-state*|

 |% of Full-Time Beginning Undergraduates Receiving Some Form of Financial Aid (2016-2017)||97%*||98%*|